generationtech/rust-RustyToolbox/README.md

 #### Config:

 Commands can be executed using command-line options or read from a config file.
 Default is to read from `rustytoolbox.json` in current directory.
-When used by RustyNail, if the config file is changed while the program is running, it'll re-read the config and adjust operation as needed.
+When used by RustyNail, if the config file is changed while application is running, it will re-read the config and adjust operation as needed.